BMGQ: A Bottom-up Method for Generating Complex Multi-hop Reasoning Questions from Semi-structured Data: BMGQ Framework: Bottom-up Method for Generating Complex Multi-hop Reasoning Questions

 The construction of evidence chains proceeds through a \textbf{controlled breadth-first expansion} \cite{cormen2009introduction} strategy.
 Unlike depth-only approaches that risk producing monotonous, semantically narrow chains, our method ensures that expansions are both logically valid and semantically diverse.
 The process integrates relation judgment, diversity-aware scoring, and greedy node selection into a unified workflow.

-Figure~\ref{fig:wf_construction} Part 3 provides a schematic overview of this pipeline, showing how relation classification guarantees the validity of edges, diversity evaluation prevents redundancy, and breadth-first expansion yields a balanced and interpretable evidence cluster.
+The part 3 of the Figure~\ref{fig:wf_construction} provides a schematic overview of this pipeline, showing how relation classification guarantees the validity of edges, diversity evaluation prevents redundancy, and breadth-first expansion yields a balanced and interpretable evidence cluster.

-The algorithm operates layer by layer, starting from a seed node and expanding outward according to a user-specified strategy (e.g., $[4, 2, 2]$, meaning four nodes at depth 1, two per node at depth 2, and so on).
+The algorithm operates layer by layer, starting from a seed entity node and expanding outward according to a user-specified strategy (e.g., $[4, 2, 2]$, meaning four nodes at depth 1, two per node at depth 2, and so on).
 At each step, three main components govern the expansion:

 \begin{enumerate} \item \textbf{Candidate Sampling} \begin{itemize} \item Remove nodes already present in the graph to avoid cycles. \item Perform frequency-based sampling: 70\% high-frequency entities from the source text, combined with 30\% randomly chosen candidates to preserve exploration. \end{itemize}